 Coronavirus (COVID-19) Information and Updates

-As of September 25, there have been 3,360 confirmed cases of COVID-19 among Lowell residents.
+As of November 29, there have been 6,518 confirmed cases of COVID-19 among Lowell residents.
 The City of Lowell was notified of its first positive case on March 10, 2020.
-Currently, Lowell has had 4-8 new cases per day on average over the last 14 days, reflecting a level of community spread that makes the City considered a moderate risk or "yellow" community under the state's risk designation system.
+After a period of diminished transmission through the summer months, Lowell is experiencing a surge in new cases of COVID-19, with new cases rising sharply since Labor Day.
+Lowell is currently considered "red" or "higher risk" under the state's COVID-19 risk assessment system.

 Led by the Health Department and Emergency Management team, the City of Lowell has undertaken vigorous response and preparedness efforts since the onset of the coronavirus crisis.
 These efforts have taken place in coordination with state agencies and local health partners, including Lowell General Hospital, Trinity EMS and the Lowell Community Health Center and have resulted in positive developments that have enhanced the community’s health infrastructure, including expanded testing and hospital bed capacity.

 Coronavirus symptoms may appear within two to fourteen days of exposure to the virus, and include: fever, cough, shortness of breath, difficulty breathing, sore throat, headache, muscle pain, chills, repeated shaking with chills, and loss of taste or smell.
 The severity of these symptoms ranges among patients.
 Click here for more information regarding symptoms from the CDC.

 Individuals displaying symptoms, even if they are mild, should contact their healthcare provider for guidance regarding testing.
 Massachusetts residents may also check their symptoms online through a service offered by Buoy Health to determine if testing is appropriate.
 Additionally, individuals who have been in direct contact with anyone who has tested positive should seek testing.

 Click here to view an interactive map of all testing sites in Massachusetts.